How do I book an appointment?

 What happens in the telephone consultation?

-This will be a chance for us to briefly discuss you and child’s situation so that we can determine whether we are the right service to support you.
+This will be a chance for us to briefly discuss you and child’s situation so that we can determine whether we are the right service to support you or if not, to explore other suitable options for support.

 If we decide that an assessment would be helpful, then we would book this in, usually within the following 2-4 weeks.